jrmadsen/pyctest/README.md

 - The build logs from "python setup.py install" are registered in the "Build" section
 - The `nosetests test` command + other are wrapped into CTests

-### Basic Usage
+## Testing Example

-Generates `pycm-test/CTestTestfile.cmake` but does not submit to dashboard
+PyCTest can be used to simple execute tests and submit to a dashboard without any configuration, build, etc. steps

 ```python
 #!/usr/bin/env python